D-Chase-H/PurePy-Data-Structures/README.md

 # PurePy-Data-Structures
 Pure Python Data Structures

+Development Stage: Pre-Alpha

+DISCLAIMER: Some of these data structures are undergoing a major re-work, that will greatly increase efficiency.
+I strongly reccommend that you wait until I finish my major re-wrok for a data structure before you use it.
+I will give each data structure it's own readme with a description of the data structure and what each method does.
+So, if a data structure's folder has it's own readme, then it's had it's re-work.

 All Data Structures were made by me, by reading about the concept of the data structures and implementing them in the way I understood it.
 This means that no code here was taken from any guide or tutorial in any way.